jarusll/the-logs/index.md

 ![Image](./4912be9e3a71267d7b03403dbb749a1b.jpg)
 I saw them again ahahahaha, hopefully they'll let me pet them after a while.

+[Jun](https://arjun.lol) said parsec is black magic and I can confirm it is.
+I have tried
+- Steam Link(with 1030).
+  - I do understand 1030 did not have any encoder but parsec is so good I won't even bother trying steam link with my 6700xt
+- Rainway
+- Amd Link
+  - I like Amd link for having remote access.

+and a couple of other less known in home streaming solutions and parsec is the absolute best.
+I have always wanted to play games on my phone.
+I even had a controller with mount when I used to rock my 1030.
+I'll soon be buying a decent controller to stream games on my phone.

+Looks like there's no easy way to have on screen controls with parsec and I'll have to wait until I buy a controller.

 # 2022-09-25

 Played Death stranding on 4k downscaled to 1080 and it was absolute crisp.
 My 6700xt was able to handle it well given my only requirements were ultra/high settings with FSR and stable 60fps.
 I do admit 4k was overkill, I'll just downscale from 1440p.